Step 2: Detailed physical assessment and specialist reports

 • boiler* and heating.

-*The Ministry has a program of independent safety reports for all school boilers.
-The Ministry reports are loaded into MPlan as a separate Specialist Report.
+*We have a program of independent safety reports for all school boilers.
+Our report are loaded into MPlan as a separate specialist report.
 These reports should replace the need for you to acquire a high-level specialist boiler report.
-If the school has a boiler of any type, check the Strategic Impacts in MPlan prior to engaging a specialist.
-See Boilers for school heating for more information.

 Boilers for school heating

 Specialists must be able to certify that they are qualified to produce reports and have taken every reasonable step to identify any required work.
-However, you are not liable if the Condition Assessment, at the time of inspection/writing, does not, for example:

 • identify a problem with a boiler that later breaks down, or